 \section{Infrared and ultraviolet fixed points}

-The IR and UV fixed point behavior for $\tilde\rho\to \infty$ and $\tilde\rho\to 0$ is seen clearly in \Cref{fig:u and w and k scaling solution,fig:u and w scaling solution}.
+The IR and UV-fixed point behavior for $\tilde\rho\to \infty$ and $\tilde\rho\to 0$ is seen clearly in \Cref{fig:u and w and k scaling solution,fig:u and w scaling solution}.
 It can be understood quantitatively.
-For the limits $\tilde\rho\to \infty$ and $\tilde\rho\to 0$ the flow generators can be expanded in power of $\tilde\rho^{-1}$ or $\tilde\rho$, respectively.
-Keeping only few terms we can write down explicit expressions.
-This permits an analytical treatment of the IR and UV fixed points.
+For the limits $\tilde\rho\to \infty$ and $\tilde\rho\to 0$ the flow generators can be expanded in powers of $\tilde\rho^{-1}$ or $\tilde\rho$, respectively.
+Keeping only few terms, we can write down explicit expressions.
+This permits an analytical treatment of the IR and UV-fixed points.